Arizona Office on Aging assistance programs for seniors or disabled.

 Job Programs and Mature Worker Services are available from Arizona office on aging locations and a program known as AZ Links.
 They can provide information to help seniors as well as mature workers (individuals 50+ years old) identify volunteer opportunities, connect to employment, find a job, and locate education and job training programs through a network of community resources and non-profits.

-Arizona Workforce Connection can provide assistance to jobseekers who need help with resume development, finding a job, and who also need career counseling.
+Arizona Workforce Connection can provide assistance to senior or previously retired jobseekers who need help with resume development, finding a job, and who also need career counseling.
 Candidates can also get information regarding employee laws and rights, education opportunities and job training programs.

 Part time jobs may be offered to individuals who are 55 years of age or older by the Arizona Senior Community Service Employment Program.
 People who are low income, unemployed, and 55+ years of age may be able to get a job from the federal government SCSEP program.
 The area office of aging can help people apply, and the program will provide candidates assistance in finding a part time job.
 This should lead to them upgrading their skills to compete in today’s job market.
 Ideally the part time position will lead to a full time job somewhere in your local Arizona community.

 Any job training from this program occurs through a community service assignment at a local government agency or non-profit for approximately 20 hours per week.
 Participants will also receive the higher of the federal or state of Arizona minimum wage rates.
 At the conclusion of the training or part time job, the program participants will be assisted by a case manager in pursuing and securing full time, permanent job opportunities.